A family is like a pond and for survivors death is a stone thrown into it, making ripples that last for decades. Because

 people attend the theater in company with others,

-the Iroquois fire resulted in multiple fatalities
+the Iroquois fire resulted in multiple horrific deaths

 tsunami.
 As a result of the deaths in this one Iroquois